 1. Add chatterboxes to your “Acquaintances” list

-Here’s a quick, relatively painless solution: add your distant yet ever-chatty friend to your Acquaintances list.
+Here’s a quick, relatively painless solution: add your too-chatty friend to your Acquaintances list.

 - Hover your mouse over their name on their timeline or in your news feed.

-- When you see the pop-up window with their profile photo and a “Friends” button, hover your mouse over that button to reveal a new pop-up menu.
+- When you see the pop-up window with their profile photo and a “Friends” button, hover your mouse over the Friends button.
+Doing so will reveal a new pop-up menu, starting with “Get Notifications.”

 2. Block downers from your news feed

-Here’s another scenario: you have a pal who just won’t stop with the links to depressing news stories, the “I hate my job” updates, the bitter diatribes against the politician you voted for, and the off-color, not-so-funny jokes.
+Here’s another scenario: you have a pal who won’t stop with the links to depressing news stories, the “I hate my job” updates, the bitter political rants, and the off-color, not-so-funny jokes.
 You’re not quite ready to unfriend your bummer of a buddy, but you need a break from seeing their name in your Facebook news feed.

 - Last but not least, enjoy the silence.

-Note: You can unfollow whole batches of friends using the Facebook app for Android and iOS.
+Bonus tip: You can unfollow whole batches of friends using the Facebook app for Android and iOS.
 Tap the More button (in the bottom-right corner of the screen for iOS, or the top-right corner for Android), scroll down and tap News Feed Preferences (on Android) or Settings and then News Feed Preferences (on iOS), tap “Unfollow people to hide their posts,” then start tapping faces.

-3. Banish a frenemy to your Restricted list
+3. Banish a frenemy to your Facebook Restricted list

 Say you foolishly added your conniving boss as a Facebook friend your first week on the job … and now you’re regretting it.
-You’re thinking twice about every photo upload and every update you post, but “unfriending” your boss isn’t really an option.
+You’re thinking twice about every photo upload and every update you post, but unfriending your boss isn’t an option.
 What to do?

 Once you banish someone to your Restricted list, they’ll no longer see any of your updates, photos, or other Facebook activity—or at least, nothing that you haven’t flagged as “Public” in your privacy settings.

-- Once more, hover your mouse over their name in your news feed or on their timeline, wait for the pop-up window to appear, then click the Friends button.
+- Hover your mouse over their name in your news feed or on their timeline, wait for the pop-up window to appear, then click the Friends button.

-- Select “Add to another list” from the menu, scroll all the way down, then click Restricted.
+- Scroll all the way down, then click Restricted.